Candaulism

 1782 cartoon by James Gillray, depicting Sir Richard Worsley helping George Bisset view his wife, Seymour Fleming, naked in a bath-house.
 The caption reads: "Sir Richard Worse-than-Sly / Exposing his Wifes Bottom; – O fye!"

 Candaulism, also called candaulesism, is a paraphilic sexual practice or fantasy in which one person exposes their naked partner, or images of their naked partner, to other people for their voyeuristic pleasure or the pleasure of their partner.
 Candaulism is associated with voyeurism and exhibitionism.

-The term may also be applied to the practice of undressing or otherwise exposing a partner to others, as well as to either the consensual or non-consensual (and therefore unethical and illegal) posting of personal images of a partner publicly or to urging him or her to wear clothing which reveals their physical attractiveness to others—such as a microskirt, tight-fitting or see-through clothing, low-cut top, or minimal-coverage swimwear.
+The term may also be applied to the practice of undressing or otherwise exposing a partner to others, as well as to either the consensual or non-consensual (and therefore unethical and illegal) posting of personal images of a partner publicly or to urging them to wear clothing which reveals their physical attractiveness to others—such as a microskirt, tight-fitting or see-through clothing, low-cut top, or minimal-coverage swimwear.

 History of the term

 The term is derived from an account in The Histories of Herodotus.
-King Candaules of ancient Lydia, according to the story, conceived a plot to show his unaware naked wife to his servant Gyges.
+King Candaules of ancient Lydia, according to the story, conceived a plot to show his naked and unaware wife to his servant Gyges.
 After discovering Gyges while he was watching her naked, Candaules' wife ordered him to choose between killing himself and killing her husband in order to repair the vicious mischief.